(780) 429-2330

 MCQ

-The next administration of the MCQ component is scheduled to be administered in June 2024.
-This will be administered by remote proctoring.
+The next administration of the MCQ component is scheduled to be administered February 12, 2025.

-The MCQ Exam Orientation Session will be announced in the new year.
+The MCQ Exam Orientation Session will be announced closer to the date.

 OSCE